Advanced Search

 • M_ refers to legacy miscellaneous Type T equipment.3

-Not fixed – the central BSC Systems calculate this dynamically and it can change at any time
+Not fixed – the central BSC Systems calculate this dynamically and it can change on a daily basis.

 See our separate BM Units Guidance for more on BM Units.
 ‘Lead Party’ means the BSC Party who is responsible for any energy flows associated with the BM Unit.4